-The Hawthorn Project is a women’s recovery project based at Tortworth Forest Centre.
+The Hawthorn Project is a women’s project based at Tortworth Forest Centre.

-The programme will last for 8 weeks from 19th March to 7th May 2018, and throughout the programme will develop skills and confidence that will support their ongoing recovery and improve self-esteem and wellbeing.
-The programme is funded by Quartet Community Foundation and is completely free to participants.
+Throughout the programme participants will develop skills and confidence that will support their wellbeing and improve self-esteem.
+The programme is funded by The National Lottery Community Fund and is completely free to participants.

 The project is the first of its kind, run by women for women.
-It offers women the opportunity to step outside of their day-to-day lives and spend some time in a safe space learning new skills, creating positive social connections and a break from focusing on their addiction.
+It started as a project for women in recovery from substance abuse to offer women the opportunity to step outside of their day-to-day lives and spend some time in a safe space learning new skills, creating positive social connections and a break from focusing on their addiction.

-A hugely successful pilot project run by Go Wild Education took place at the arboretum in 2016 with participants reporting improvements in their physical health, their relationships with their families, their self-esteem and enjoyment of life.
-Some of these women will return as peer mentors this spring.
+The women who take part report improvements in their physical health, their relationships with their families, their self-esteem and their enjoyment of life.
+Some of these women return as peer mentors.